Republic of Korea Marine Corps

-The ROKMC was founded as a suppression operations force against communist partisans in 1949, prior to the Korean War.
-The ROKMC also fought in combat during the Vietnam War.
+The ROKMC was initially founded in 1949 under Imperial Japanese Army military doctrine as a suppression operations force against communist partisans.
+The ROKMC fought extensively throughout the Korean War and in combat operations during the Vietnam War.
+In modern times, the ROKMC has been involved in coalition military operations in the Persian Gulf War, the Iraq War, and the War in Afghanistan.

 The ROK Marine Corps, with 29,000 personnel, is organized into two divisions and two separate brigades under the Headquarters ROK Marine Corps.
 The ROK Marine Corps has about 300 tracked vehicles including assault amphibious vehicles, main battle tanks, and self-propelled artillery.